 Born in Cabaiguán, Cuba, Dr. Butler moved to the United States with her family at an early age, spending her formative years in Sylvester, Ga., and Bartow, Fla.
 She earned her undergraduate and medical degrees from the University of Florida, then completed her residency in obstetrics and gynecology at the University of South Florida.

 In 1998, Dr. Butler pursued her dream to open an independent practice in her south Tampa community.
 That pursuit led to the creation of The Woman’s Group, which now has four practice locations in the Tampa Bay area and has been named best obstetrics and gynecology group by the Tampa Tribune and the Florida Medical Journal.
-With 24 physicians, nurses and support staff members who speak Spanish, Vietnamese, Arabic and Hindi, Dr. Butler’s practice delivers the highest level care to Tampa’s diverse patient population.
+With 24 physicians, nurses and support staff members who speak Spanish, Vietnamese, Arabic and Hindi, Dr. Butler’s practice delivers the highest level of care to Tampa’s diverse patient population.